Saurabh-0604/My-Codes_C/README.md

 # Saurabh_02
-this is my first git repository. my C codes
+this is my first git repository and here is my C codes.